juangamnik/swift-evolution/proposals/XXXX-stdlib-data.md

 The Swift standard library should provide three abstractions to facilitate working with data:

 * A `Data` protocol providing an abstract interface modeling a data object as a collection of bytes.
-Types that conform to `Data` can choose to model themselves explicitly as `Collection`s; otherwise, several view types provide a collection interface to various representations of the underlying data.
+Several view types provide a collection interface to various representations of the underlying data.
 * An extension to `Array<UInt8>` allowing an array to model a contiguous byte buffer, conforming to `Data`.
 This can be referred to by the generic typealias `DataArray`.
 * A `DataContainer` value type which provides contiguous or non-contiguous storage, conforming to `Data`, and also conforming to `Collection` and related protocols in its own right.